sschwarzer/ftputil/doc/README.txt

 - The minimum supported Python 3 version is 3.6.

-- The flag `use_list_a_option` of `FTPHost` instances is now set to `False` by default.
-This option was intended to make life easier for users, but turned out to be problematic [1].

 - By default, time stamps in directory listings coming from the server are now assumed to be in UTC.
 Previously, listings were assumed to use the local time of the client.
-[2]
+[1]

   Correspondingly, the definition of "time shift" has changed.
 The time shift is now defined as the time zone used in server listings